itsdkey/tic-tac-toe/README.md

 (shows different windows))
 - FlyWeight - Used when loading symbol images so that we load them only once instead of each time creating a new symbol on the board

+## Technologies I used
+To keep things simple and to learn as much as I can I decided to only use:
+- [PyGame](https://www.pygame.org/news) for the game development

 ## Local development using virtualenv